ashwanthkumar/gocd-slack-build-notifier/README.md

   channel = "#build"
 }
 ```
+- `login` - Login for a Go user who is authorized to access the REST API.
+- `password` - Password for the user specified above.
+You might want to create a less privileged user for this plugin.
 - `server-host` - FQDN of the Go Server.
 All links on the slack channel will be relative to this host.
 - `webhookUrl` - Slack Webhook URL
 - `channel` - Override the default channel where we should send the notifications in slack.
 You can also give a value starting with `@` to send it to any specific user.